Liz Truss admits she didn’t understand ‘tinderbox’ pension problem

 The Bank of England took emergency action to buy bonds in the wake of the mini-Budget fiasco which left some pension funds close to collapse, with some funds reliant on LDI and therefore vulnerable to market panic.

+Ms Truss claimed it was “unfair” of Labour and others to blame the mini-Budget for the spike in interest rates which has hit both mortgage payers and potential first-time house buyers.

+Despite the Bank of England linking the rise in gilt yields to the rise in interest rates after the mini-Budget, Ms Truss said: “I don’t think it’s fair to blame interest rises on what we did.
+I think that’s unfair.”

-Ms Truss was also unapologetic about trying to abolish the 45p top rate of tax to help the already wealthy – a move she was forced to abandon after an outcry from her own MPs.
+Ms Truss expressed some remorse about trying to abolish the 45p top rate of tax for wealthy – a move she was forced to abandon after an outcry from her own MPs – conceding that it may have been a “bridge too far”.

 Asked if she regretted trying to scrap the top tax rate, she said: “We could all think different things with hindsight, and perhaps it was a bridge too far – but I’m not convinced that it was a magic bullet, that everything would have been fine if we hadn’t done that.”